 Another thing that will affect the types of things a nurse will do while on the job is the exact location or type of facility they work in.
 Nurses can work in a variety of different medical settings even though a hospital is the most common.
 Nurses can work in clinics and doctor’s offices.
 Nurse practitioners, after a certain level of education, can work in their own offices.
 Nurses could work in schools, pharmacies, assisted living facilities, in people’s homes, and even ambulances or medical transport helicopters.
 A nurse that works in a hospital along with a full staff of nurses is going to be doing different things than a school nurse, and so on.

-Even though the work tasks that a nurse has to complete is not a constant, the same doesn’t apply when you think about the nurse’s role in patient care.
+Even though the work tasks that a nurse has to complete are not constant, the same doesn’t apply when you think about the nurse’s role in patient care.
 This is a much easier way to look at what nurses really do.
 One way that most people look at this is doctors are trained to treat conditions, diseases, and injuries; nurses are trained to treat patients.
 They help execute treatment plans, educate patients, and assess their needs on an ongoing basis.
 Nurses carry out a variety of duties that help support patients, prevent medical problems, and improve the overall outcome after care ends.
 There are a variety of ways to do this.

 There are four main categories of nursing careers which include clinical practice, administrative roles, research, and education.
-Regardless of the category, all nursing education and training centers on improving health outcomes for patients and supporting their health through long term treatment, education, and more.
+Regardless of the category, all nursing education and training centers on improving health outcomes for patients and supporting their health through long-term treatment, education, and more.

 Careers In Nursing